jdossgollin/2018-robust-adaptation-cyclical-risk/README.md

 conda activate robust-adaptation-cyclical-risk
 ```

+or whatever your system requires.
-This will take a long time and will generate a lot of data, so be prepared!
+Running this code will take a long time and will generate a lot of data (order 10-100GB), so be prepared!
 Once the experiments have run, you can use `jupyter` notebooks to visualize results.
-These also live in the `src` directory and are numbered.
+These also live in the `src` directory and are numbered -- just run them in order.

 ## Issues